NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

     a, b, c, d, with the plane being a*x + b*y + c*z + d = 0.

 --output-inlier-shapefile <string>
-    Save at this location the shape file with the inlier vertices.
+    If specified, save at this location the shape file with the inlier vertices.

+--output-dem-minus-plane <string>
+    If specified, save at this location the input DEM with the computed plane heights subtracted from it.

 --num-ransac-iterations <integer>
     Number of RANSAC iterations to use to find the best-fitting plane.